 U of S Alumni should contact University Advancement at email@example.com or by phone at 306-966-5186 or toll free (in Canada) at 1-800-699-1907 to obtain an NSID to access PAWS.

 Yes.
 The PAWS login page uses SSL encryption to ensure that your username and password are secure.
 This is reflected in the URL (https:) displayed.

 Yes.
-Please contact the ICT Help Desk if you are not able to access PAWS.
+Please contact the ICTS Service Desk if you are not able to access PAWS.

 Yes.
 Visit the ICT Training Services website for more information.
 These courses are free to students, faculty and staff.

 New terms will appear in PAWS approximately one month before they become active.
 For example, new fall terms become active each September, so they appear in PAWS each August; new winter terms become active each January, so they appear in PAWS each December.